 Like all fashion and fabric creations, the plush prototype starts from a pattern.
 Working from the final character artwork, design decisions and material preferences, the plush toy’s draft sewing pattern is created.
 The patterns are templates for each different piece of fabric and material that make up the final plush, along with fabrication and sewing instructions.
 From the patterns a rough physical custom plush toy prototype is created showing the shape and basic detailing for the plush, which we send to our clients for feedback.

 Depending on the project, we may decide to create an initial rough prototype.
 This is often made in a plain test material rather than the desired materials, and may not have branding or logos.
 Our main goal with a rough prototype is to agree on a general plush toy shape and construction before moving onto the final detailing.
 From feedback, we will create a final “pre-production” prototype with any changes, and with final detailing.
-On approval, we will begin plush toy making & manufacturing!
+Upon approval, we begin plush toy manufacturing!